xi42/infsat/README.txt

 ----
 * check TODOs in code and resolve them or move here
 * update documentation
-* bring back computing no-head-vars w/o context with a flag, make id also a special case
 * Possible optimizations:
   - pre-computing short-circuit-friendly order of computing argument types for type_check_app
   - computing terms without variables first and short circuit after for all terms